Kevinwty0107/Kevinwty0107.github.io/_pages/publications.md

 [2].
 Taiyi Wang, Yajun Fang, and Berthold KP Horn.
 "Why do we need bilateral control?-in view of energy consumption."
 2018 4th International Conference on Universal Village (UV).
 IEEE, 2018.

 [3].
-Taiyi Wang, Fu, Zuntao.
+Taiyi Wang, Zuntao Fu.
 "Regional Studies on low-frequency variations in DTR."
 Graduation thesis, Department of Atmospheric and Oceanic Sciences, School of Physics, Peking University, 2019